espressif/esp-mdf/docs/add_new_device.md

 ### 2.3.
 Defining device's TID/CID and Creating Corresponding APIs

-The detailed description can be found in Section 1.2 `Adding Characteristics to Device` and Section 1.3 `Registration Status Update Interface`.
+The detailed description can be found in Chapter 1.2 `Adding Characteristics to Device` and Chapter 1.3 `Registration Status Update Interface`.
 Below is an exmaple of defining the characteristics of the light:

 ```c
 enum light_status_cid {